 DC motors can be used in various application like robots, sewing machines, grinders Lathe, precision high-speed drilling and milling spindles, etc.,

 DUAL DAC interface

 This interface consists of two 8-bit D/A converters whose current outputs are converted to voltage outputs using operational amplifiers.
 These Voltages (Ports outputs) are available to the user.
 The inputs to the DACs can be controlled through I/O ports.
 A sample program is provided with the interface to generate a triangular/ square waveform.
 The waveform can be observed on CRO .

-The user can write separate programs to generate other wave forms like sine wave, sawtooth etc.
+The user can write separate programs to generate other waveforms like a sine wave, sawtooth, etc.

 DUAL SLOPE ADC interface

 This interface consists of an integrator and a comparator.
 A port line can be used to control a CMOS analog switch to reset the integrator, another port line can be used to control another CMOS analog switch to allow the integration of an analog input (the duration of integration is controlled by user software). and yet another port line can be used to control another CMOS analog switch to allow the integration of standard reference voltage (the duration of which can be measured by user software).
 The integrator output fed to a comparator and the comparator output, in turn, can be sensed through a port line.Offset trimming provision is available for the integrator and comparator.

 This interface helps the user to understand the principle of Dual Slope ADC and to write software for implementing it and observe the switching waveforms